anandr16910/VSD_mini_Squadron_Research_Intern/README.md

 ## Internship Research project:

-Display of text or picture grayscale of board contents to a web server or dashboard using grafana.
+Display of text or picture (grayscale) from mini board to a web server or dashboard using grafana using Influxdb Server.

+project can be accomplished using:

 1.serial window